 Weather plays a big role in park attendance.
 Even a less-than-favorable forecast can scare off guests.
 So I’d encourage you to think twice about canceling a trip to Dollywood because of grey skies and rain because these are the kind of days you can really take advantage of little to no wait!
 Plus, with so much to do indoors and out, Dollywood is a guaranteed fun time, no matter the weather.

 I’ll tell you that my favorite times to visit Dollywood (weather-wise) is April—during a non-spring break week—and September.
+So if you’re looking for things to do in the spring, then Dollywood should be at the top of the list.

 My favorite times to visit Dollywood’s Splash Country are early June and late August.